-- 4. In-Class Presentation: Each student will give a brief (10 minute) in-class presentation on a relevant course topic that is chosen in consultation with the instructor. - 5.
-Term Paper: Each student will prepare a term paper of medium length (6 to 9 pages) which will centre on a topic of significance in educational administration.
+4. In-Class Presentation: Each student will give a brief (15 minute) in-class presentation on a relevant course topic that will be chosen by the instructor.

+5. Term Paper.
+Each student will prepare a term paper of medium length (6 to 9 pages) which will centre on a topic of significance in educational administration.